IRB Infrastructure: Controversy

 In April 2018, Virendra Mhaiskar, the chairman and managing director of IRB Infrastructure, and all other officials got a clean chit from CBI with regards to any sort of involvement in the murder of RTI activist Satish Shetty.
 They were summoned in May 2012 by the CBI, suspecting a connection with the case.
 During the investigation, CBI had asked Virendra Mhaiskar and other suspects to undergo a polygraph test.
 Mhaiskar along with the company officials had to undergo the polygraph test.

+Recognition

+Virendra D. Mhaiskar, chairman and managing director of IRB, was conferred with the “Young Turk of the Year” award at the 6th Edition of CNBC TV 18 India Business Leader Awards on 11 December 2010 at Mumbai.